Quick and Effective Ways to Increase Holiday Sales This Season

 Proactive solving of your customers’ issues during the holiday season is key to winning them for the long-term.

 However, maintaining high service levels during the hectic holiday season is challenging.
-Between ensuring product stock, timely shipping, and normal website operations, it’s easy to miss some urgent customer queries.
+Between ensuring product stock, timely shipping and normal website operations, it’s easy to miss some urgent customer queries.

 So plan ahead and scale your customer service before the hottest part of the sales season kicks in.
 Here’s how:

-- Create or update self-help pages, offering a quick resolution to the most frequent customer issues.
+Create or update self-help pages, offering a quick resolution to the most frequent customer issues.

-- Add a chatbot to act as a first-line of help, guiding users towards the right answers, and providing basic help.
+Add a chatbot to act as a first-line of help, guiding users towards the right answers, and providing basic help.

-- Hire extra people for your CS team to take over online support — live chat, email queries, social media questions.
+Hire extra people for your CS team to take over online support — live chat, email queries, social media questions.

-So how do you bridge the gap between inspiration and purchase on social media without dropping too much cash on ads?
+Consumers are hooked, especially younger ones.
+How do you bridge the gap between inspiration and purchase on social media without dropping too much cash on ads?

 Experiment with different types of social media posts and ad formats to determine engaged users and perhaps convert some to your email list.
 Direct most of your efforts to fill your sales funnel with brand-aware and interested prospects.

 When November kicks in, get more hands-on, and convert those shoppers with:

-- Offer ads on Facebook.
+Offer ads on Facebook.

-- Remarketing ads to visitors/past customers.
+Remarketing ads to visitors/past customers.

-- Shoppable Instagram posts.
+Shoppable Instagram posts.

-- Time-sensitive promo codes shared in Instagram stories.
+Time-sensitive promo codes shared in Instagram stories.

 Influencer marketing can help increase brand awareness during the pre-holiday season.
 Similar to social ads, you are likely to get the best returns if you:

-- Invest early in early promos for the top of the funnel customers.
+Invest early in early promos for the top of the funnel customers.

-- Carefully select your pool of partnerships.
+Carefully select your pool of partnerships.